Hugo-Chia/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install HubHealth in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install HubHealth in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous HubHealth home folder.

 **Q**: Can I undo a command if I make a mistake?<br>
 **A**: No, the undo feature is currently not supported.